60 Second Lemon Law Assessment™

 Remember, the key is the persistence and substantial nature of the defect, despite repeated repair attempts within the warranty period.

 It’s important to note that most state lemon laws include a provision that requires the manufacturer to pay your legal fees if you win your case.
-This means that pursuing a lemon law claim often comes at little to no out-of-pocket cost to you.
+This means that pursuing a lemon law claim often comes at no out-of-pocket cost to you.

 While the idea of taking on a large automaker like Chevrolet can seem daunting, a skilled lemon law attorney can level the playing field.
 Here’s why legal representation is crucial: